The Best Errors & Omissions Insurance Companies for 2026

 Cons

 Progressive advertises customized commercial insurance policies, including E&O, for a variety of professions including architects, engineers, real estate agents, and home inspectors.
-Progressive’s policies are available in every state except for Hawaii.
+Progressive’s commercial policies are available in all 50 states and the District of Columbia.
 Progressive Advantage is the company’s program for providing commercial insurance lines including E&O and professional liability.
 In addition, Progressive Advantage is a convenient option for small businesses seeking other forms of coverage like business owners’ policies or workers’ compensation, as agents can provide quotes for all of a business’s needs.

 It is important to note that many Progressive Advantage policies are usually not directly underwritten by Progressive and instead come from other insurers, so you may need to perform additional research about the insurer backing your policy.
 This could also mean that customer support and claims management procedures will differ depending on which insurer you use.

 Progressive has fairly affordable rates for its liability insurance products.
-With the usual caveat that premiums are dependent on characteristics specific to the business, Progressive advertises that its premiums for E&O policies average $56 per month, or around $670 per year.
+With the usual caveat that premiums are dependent on characteristics specific to the business, Progressive advertises that its premiums for E&O policies have a national median of $50 per month, with an average rate of approximately $69 per month.
 Further, Progressive offers package discounts for certain commercial insurance customers who use Progressive for commercial auto policies.
 These discounts can take 10 to 15% off the cost of the commercial auto policy, which can reduce companies’ overall insurance costs.
 Progressive allows businesses to start quotes and buy policies online, which is a convenient aspect of the shopping process.

 The ratings agencies uniformly deliver strong financial strength evaluations for Progressive.
-AM Best offers an A+ rating, Moody’s gives an Aa, and Standard & Poor’s rates Progressive at an AA level.
+As of 2026, AM Best maintains an A+ (Superior) rating for Progressive, while Moody’s gives the company an Aa2 rating and Standard & Poor’s rates it at an AA level.
 These are all good ratings that demonstrate Progressive’s reliability in paying out claims.

 Progressive’s affordable rates, convenient shopping experience, and easy bundling options make it an enticing option for many businesses seeking E&O insurance.
 However, we think that these features make it an especially good fit as Best for Home Inspectors who may want to package related coverages like commercial auto and workers’ compensation.